-In Exeter I led a significant change programme across what was then the whole Museums Service; hear more about it on the Home page.
+In Exeter I led a significant change programme across what was then the whole Museums Service.
 I also led the creation of a ground-breaking development plan which several years later came to fruition, courtesy of HLF.
 The RAMM – as it is affectionately known – won the Museum of the Year Award in 2012.
 I also doubled the attendance figures in our 5 museums and increased visitor spend by a factor of seven.

 Kirkgate, York Castle Museum ©YMT